mbaumer/us_hep_funding/docs/_states/MN.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  258  NSF MPS grants, totalling  $72,466,196.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+258 NSF MPS grants, totalling $72,466,196.00

                                         Amount ($)
 Institution
 REGENTS OF THE UNIVERSITY OF MINNESOTA    60388362